isaacullah/isaacullah.github.io/_posts/2016-02-12-List-of-FOSS-tools-for-academics.md

 - [iPython](http://ipython.org/) - Great interactive Python shell.
 Seems to be merging with Jupyter.
 [Linux, Mac, Windows]
 - [Geany](http://www.geany.org/) - A good text editor, and an ok IDE too.
 [Linux, Mac, Windows]
 - [Notepad++](https://notepad-plus-plus.org/) - Ditto.
 [Windows, Mac, Linux]
 - [Eclipse](https://eclipse.org/) - A must if you are doing Java work.
-Will work with many other languages, but I find it a bit bloated an unfriendly to use.
+Will work with many other languages, but I find it a bit bloated and unfriendly to use.
 [Linux, Mac, Windows]
-- [Meld](http://meldmerge.org/) - A good "dif" tool to see and merge two versions of a document or script.
+- [Meld](http://meldmerge.org/) - A good "diff" tool to see differences between, and merge two versions of, a document or script.
 [Linux, Mac, Windows]
 - [RapidSVN](http://rapidsvn.tigris.org/) - A great tool to manage SVN repositories.
-[Linux.
-Mac, Windows(?)]
+[Linux, Mac, Windows(?)]
 - [Git](www.github.org) - Command-line tools.
 Needed to move stuff to and from your GitHub repo.
 [Linux, Mac, Windows]

 ---